Harman Kardon: SoundSticks

 The Harman Kardon iSub 2000 Subwoofer and SoundSticks were introduced at the July 2000 Macworld expo.
 Harman Kardon partnered with Apple to design and manufacture these products.

 Apple did the industrial design and mechanical engineering to have the product fit into the Apple product family.
 This product won an Industrial Design Excellence Awards gold award and was featured on the cover of I.D. magazine.
 The SoundSticks II were a minor upgrade, with the addition of capacitive volume control buttons and a 3.5 mm mini-jack input replacing the previous USB input.
 The SoundSticks III were a further update changing the styling slightly using black highlights and white lighting to match the new iMacs, instead of green and blue of the original SoundSticks and the SoundSticks II.
 The Soundsticks Wireless introduced the capability to accept Bluetooth inputs.
 However, it retains the wires between the speakers.

 Car audio

-Harman Kardon supplies audio equipment to several vehicle manufacturers including BMW, Dodge, Hyundai, Kia, Mahindra & Mahindra, Mercedes-Benz, Mini, Subaru, Volvo and Volkswagen.
+Harman Kardon supplies audio equipment to several vehicle manufacturers including Alfa Romeo, BMW, Dodge, Hyundai, Kia, Mahindra & Mahindra, Mercedes-Benz, Mini, Subaru, Volvo and Volkswagen.